matematikk-mooc/statistics-api/README.md

 #### import_county_teacher_counts_from_csv

-This command will populate the db with high school teacher counts ror each county.
+This command will populate the db with high school teacher counts for each county.
 This statistics is found in a csv file located in the `data` folder.
 This file needs to be updated yearly.

 #### import_school_teacher_counts_from_csv